ivandotv/onion-compose/README.md

 Keep in mind that Typescript types can stop working when nesting `compose` inside another `compose` if you know how to make the types work, please make a pull request.

-All original `koa-compose` tests are passing, except for nested compose test.
+All original `koa-compose` tests are passing, except for the nested compose test.